Widescreen display modes

 Widescreen televisions provide several modes for displaying video from 4:3 (standard aspect ratio) sources.
-These modes may be selected manually from a remote control, or automatically if an Active Format Descriptor is available.
+These modes may be selected manually from a remote control, or automatically if an Active Format Description is available.

 Normal mode

 Normal mode frames the 4:3 video to the 16:9 picture area by displaying it in its original aspect ratio, with vertical gray or black bars on both sides of the screen.
 The disadvantage of this method is the fact that the image is small by virtue of not using the entire width of the screen.
 This is also known as the 4:3 mode.

 Full mode

 Full mode horizontally stretches the 4:3 video evenly across the entire width of the screen.
 This is the proper mode to display anamorphic video.
 If used for standard aspect ratio video, everything on the screen will appear wider than normal.
 Contrast this with anamorphic video displayed without processing on a 4:3 display, in which people on the screen will appear taller than normal.
 This is also known as the 16:9 mode.